Spontaneous scalarization: Black-hole scalarization

-Another extension of the original ``Gauss-Bonnet'' spontaneous scalarization model involves considering $n>1$ scalar fields $\varphi^{a}$, whose interaction is determined by their ``target-space'' $\gamma_{ab}(\varphi^{c})$, an $n$-dimensional Riemannian manifold~\cite{Damour:1992we,Horbatsch:2015bua}.
-These are similar to the tensor-multi-scalar \DEF models for \ns{s} scalarization presented in Sec.~\ref{sec:ns_extended}.
-In these models, the scalar field dynamics is determined by the quantity $\gamma_{ab}(\varphi) g^{\rho\sigma}\partial_{\rho}\varphi^{a}\partial_{\sigma}\varphi^{b}$. \textcite{Doneva:2020qww} numerically obtained scalarized \bh for the case $n=3$ and maximally symmetric target-space geometries.
-An important feature of these solution is that the scalar fields do not decay asymptotically as $1 / r$ (i.e., the \bh{s} do not have a monopole scalar charge).
-This shows that \bh{s} in these theories will not emit dipole scalar radiation when placed in binaries.
+Another extension of the original Gauss-Bonnet spontaneous scalarization model involves the consideration of $n>1$ scalar fields $\varphi^{a}$, whose interaction is determined by their ``target space'' $\gamma_{ab}(\varphi^{c})$, an $n$-dimensional Riemannian manifold~\cite{Damour:1992we,Horbatsch:2015bua}.
+These are similar to the tensor-multiscalar \DEF models for \ns scalarization presented in Sec.~\ref{sec:ns_extended}.
+In these models, the scalar-field dynamics is determined by the quantity $\gamma_{ab}(\varphi) g^{\rho\sigma}\partial_{\rho}\varphi^{a}\partial_{\sigma}\varphi^{b}$. \textcite{Doneva:2020qww} numerically obtained a scalarized \bh for the case $n=3$ and maximally symmetric target-space geometries.
+An important feature of these solutions is that the scalar fields decay asymptotically as $1 / r^2$ (i.e., the \bh{s} do not have a monopole scalar charge).
+This shows that \bh{s} in these theories will not emit dipole scalar radiation when they are placed in binaries.